Mar19981/Music-recognizer/README.md

 Download the archive, unpack the contained binaries to desired location and add it to PATH environment variable.

 # Launching and generating database
-To install setup virtual environment and install required packages enter *pipenv install* in command line.
-If you don't have *pipenv* installed, first type *pip install pipenv*.
+To setup virtual environment and install required packages run *setup.bat* file.
 To launch an application simply run the *run.bat* file.
 To generate new database launch *createdb.bat* file from command line as follows:
          createdb.bat *data_path*